gregjoy1/redical/docs/commands/rdcl.evt_query.md

 ###### Values:

-`DTSTART` - Order event instances by `DTSTART` ascending.
+`DTSTART` - Order events by `DTSTART` ascending.
-`DTSTART-GEO-DIST` - Order event instances by `DTSTART` ascending first, falling back to distance from provided latitude and longitude.
+`DTSTART-GEO-DIST` - Order events by `DTSTART` ascending first, falling back to distance from provided latitude and longitude.
-`GEO-DIST-DTSTART` - Order event instances by distance to provided latitude and longitude ascending, falling back to `DTSTART`.
+`GEO-DIST-DTSTART` - Order events by distance to provided latitude and longitude ascending, falling back to `DTSTART`.

 ##### Examples: